MOOCs and Open Education Around the World. Routledge (2015).

 offers a critical analysis of

-these MOOC courses and other open educational resource issues.
+these online MOOCs and other open education resource subjects.

-these massively open online courses and open education resources (OERS).
+these massive open online courses and open educational resources (OER).

 To learn more please visit MOOCs and Open Education.